By John Gruber

 And so I, like many others, discounted the existence of an Apple browser.
 I didn’t even see fit to list it in my Macworld predictions as a “no”.

 What everyone (well, most of us) missed is the underpublicized open source HTML renderer called KHTML, the engine used by KDE’s Konqueror web browser.
-Safari is definitely not a port of Konqueror — it’s brand-new browser application, but with a rendering engine based on KHTML.
+Safari is definitely not a port of Konqueror — it’s a brand-new browser application, but with a rendering engine based on KHTML.

 Apple’s decision to base Safari on the KHTML engine is huge news.
 The conventional wisdom (before yesterday, that is) held that there were four major standards-compliant HTML rendering engines in use: IE Win, IE Mac, Gecko, and Opera.
 The IE engines weren’t available to Apple, for obvious reasons, and Opera is a commercial project.